xumed001/bikeSharing/README.md

 - Lastly the heatmap show the service is mostly used in the city area and less in the suburbs.

 ## Summary
 The Analysis tells us that the bike sharing service is very popular.
 The ratio of subscribers to non-subscribers tells us that the business will likely be profitable when deployed in the city and downtown area.
 And the service will be in demand all week long fluctuating in peak usage hours depending on the day.
-In conclusion with the result of the analysis the bike sharing service seems to be a solid business proposal.
+In conclusion with the result of the analysis the bike sharing service seems to be a solid business.

 ## Resources
 Data Source: